-If hydrofracking, or “fracking” is a new term to you, it’s an important one for residents of New York and Pennsylvania and others who live on what is known as the Marcellus Shale — a geographic formation that stretches north from West Virginia and contains one of the largest natural-gas deposits in the world.
+The issue of hydrofracking, or “fracking,” is important for residents of New York and Pennsylvania and anyone who lives on what is known as the Marcellus Shale — a geographic formation that stretches north from West Virginia and contains one of the largest natural-gas deposits in the world.

-Having witnessed the BP Oil Spill in the Gulf of Mexixo, we do not want to incur the disastrous results of lax oversight in our region, especially when cleaner sources of renewable energy and energy efficiency are readily at hand.
+Having witnessed the BP Oil Spill, we do not want to incur the disastrous results of lax oversight in our region, especially when cleaner sources of renewable energy and energy efficiency are readily at hand.

 Fracking Facts: